jared0801/Ticket-system/README.md

-# ticket-system
+# Ticket system / Bug Tracker

-A ticketing system that can be used to track bugs, projects, and requests built using Vue, MongoDB, and Express.
+A ticketing system that can be used to track bugs, projects, and requests built using Vue, MySQL, and Express.

 ## Project setup
 ```